pcdslab/specollate-page/index.md

 4. Execute the specollate_train file.
 `./specollate_search`

 5. Once the training is complete; the trained models can be found in the `/models` directory.
-Note that models are saved as `model-name-epoch_id.pt` after every epoch.
+Note that models are saved as `model_name-epoch_id.pt` after every epoch.
 Make sure to delete any unwanted model files after the training is done.

 ## Search